-The next line is a title line ignored by the code but the variable spacing format is shown.
-In the following lines, the same number of active derived constituents are required in this section as are in the w2_con.npt (or w2_con.csv) file under derived constituents (these though are not variable as are the active constituents).
+The next line is a title line ignored by the code, but the variable spacing format is shown.
+In the following lines, the same number of active derived constituents are required in this section as are in the w2_con.npt (or w2_con.csv) file under derived constituents (these are not as variable as the active constituents, however).
 The model user can decide which variables to output.
 The names of each state variable is ignored by the code.
 ACTIVE: Character A8 is either OFF/ON and indicates whether to turn this output ON or OFF.
 INTSCLE: Real F8.0 is the interval scale for the output state variable – it is the bin interval in the units of the state variable.
 TOPLMIT: real F8.0 is the upper limit of the histogram output.

-Typical output file is a comma delimited file and is easily opened directly in Excel.
+Typical output file is a comma-delimited file and is easily opened directly in Excel.
 The first series of output lines are a histogram of the fraction of volume and time that the variable was in the specified interval.
-At the end of the column there is a sum of the fractions, which should sum to 1.0 and the last line is the temporal and volume weighted average over the entire model domain and simulation time period.
+At the end of the column is a sum of the fractions, which should equal 1.0, and the last line is the temporal and volume weighted average over the entire model domain and simulation time period.
 An example is shown below.

-An example of this type of analysis is shown comparing alternatives in watershed loading for Lake Tenkiller in OK, USA.
+Below is an example of this type of analysis, which compares alternatives in watershed loading for Lake Tenkiller in OK, USA.
 Figure 36 shows the results for Total P histograms at one sampling station for different modeling scenarios.